PLA calls for new Prisons Minister to explain the termination of contracts to provide careers advice to prisoners

 The Chair of the Prisoner Learning Alliance today wrote to the new Prisons Minister Rory Stewart OBE MP.
 He called for an explanation of why the contracts to provide careers advice for prisoners have been terminated without any apparent replacement service in place.

 The hundreds of staff who currently provide careers advice to prisoners are employed by providers under National Careers Service contracts.
 They help prisoners with their planning for training and employment to support their rehabilitation on release – a key factor for making a successful and law-abiding return to society.
-Although the community-based element of these contracts are being extended, the prison-based element of the contracts are being terminated from April.
+Although the community-based element of these contracts are being extended, the prison-based element of the contracts is being terminated from April.
 Replacement services will not be put in place until Autumn 2018 at the earliest, in which case the staff team will have to be completely hired or rehired.

 The full text of the letter is below: